Better-HPC/keystone-api/docs/developer/design_guidelines.md

 When serializing relational data, all relationships must be represented using primary key values.
-While an individual record’s primary key remains immutable via the API, primary key fields within nested relationships are writable when modifying associations (e.g., when adding a record to a relationship).
+While an individual record’s primary key remains immutable via the API, primary key fields within nested relationships are writable when modifying associations (e.g., when adding an id/record to a relationship).

 Nested representations of related entities should be included alongside primary keys.
 These nested representations must use the same field name as the corresponding ID field prefixed with an underscore (_).